tjoen/lstt-skill/README.md

 ## Trivia skill with local stt - WIP
-This skill starts a game of general trivia.
+This skill starts a game of general trivia with local speech-to-text.

 ## Description
 At the moment, the skill will ask you 5 questions.
 You can answer by choosing 1,2,3 or 4.